Extreme Cold Weather Work Clothing

 Personally I have worn moleskin (a kind of cotton, named

-for its texture and not made from either the skin or
+for its texture and not made from moles) trousers in

-kin of moles) pants in both polar regions and wouldn't
+both polar regions and wouldn't consider wearing anything

 Upper body - thick shirts, sweaters and jackets in natural materials such as wool, down and cotton (for a shirt) or synthetic materials such as fleece with a sufficient length at the back to avoid exposure of flesh during exertion.
 Vests or gilets are good for a moderate level of activity especially where freedom of arm movement is important, Mine is my standard wear for outdoor work in winter.